dim-gggl/pocket/docs/contributing.rst

 ----------

 Every contribution, no matter how small, is valuable and appreciated.
-Thank you for helping make Pocket better!
+Thank you for helping make Super Pocket better!

 See Also
 --------